 - The most damaging attacks are caused by the deliberate misconfiguration of a trusted router - Compromising the router is not BGP specific and is not covered here.
-Best practices should be well understood for router hardening[5] - Assumptions around the ease with which TCP attacks can be performed are unfounded - Blind hijacking is nearly impossible assuming good pseudorandom ISNs - Even "easy attacks" (TCP Resource Exhaustion) against port 179 are non-trivial against tight implementations and have minimal impact compared to other DoS attacks - Why bother with lower layer attacks (ARP, TCP) against BGP when you can own the box?
+Best practices should be well understood for router hardening[5] - Resistance to TCP attacks largely depends on vendor implementations and operator best practices - Blind hijacking is impossible with RFC 2827 filtering - TCP Enhancements [24] make even a system without BCPs highly resistant to attacks - Even "easy attacks" (TCP Resource Exhaustion) against port 179 are non-trivial against tight implementations and have minimal impact compared to other DoS attacks - Why bother with lower layer attacks (ARP, TCP) against BGP when you can own the box?